Siddharth-Bokil/siddharth_phase2/picoCTF/forensics.md

 # 1. Trivial Flag Transfer Protocol
-> Put in the challenge's description here
+> Figure out how they moved the flag.

 ## Solution: